 You look at google maps and yeah, everything is right next to each other.
 But, because of the size of the hotels and the long blocks, you will still need to do quite a bit of walking.
 Keep this in mind when you a) pack your footwear (trainers over heels ladies) and b) plan your day.
 With the distance and heat, you won’t be able to see and do as much as you perhaps originally planned, so don’t over plan those itineraries!

 We were super worried that Las Vegas would be expensive and thought there was no way we could do Vegas on a budget.
 Our guide to how expensive is Las Vegas includes detailed prices of everything, from hotels on the strip to budget options and hostels.
 We also include prices for drinks, restaurants, shows, attractions and lots of Las Vegas Tips.

-You can get some great deals on hotels by checking out websites such as booking.com, use websites like vegas.com to get the best deals in the city, drink at the casino slots rather than the Casino bars and enjoy the best buffets of Las Vegas.
+You can get some great deals on hotels by checking out websites such as booking.com, using websites like vegas.com to get the best deals in the city, drinking at the casino slots rather than the Casino bars and enjoying the best buffets of Las Vegas.

 P.S.
 Whilst you hop around the Las Vegas Casinos, enjoy your time but remember to give yourself a daily limit and cash out when you hit big.